 One of the single greatest storylines of last season was the Carolina Hurricanes embracing Don Cherry’s label of them as a “Bunch of Jerks” and turning it into inspiration to bind the team and the fans.
 From the mighty defensive efforts to the Storm Surge, last year was a great year to be a Canes fan.
 The team has seen its share of turn around this offseason, with surprise hero Curtis McElhinney, as well as Calvin de Haan, Gregg McKegg, and Micheal Ferland leaving the team.

 However, the Canes have brought in Erik Haula, Ryan Dzingel, James Reimer, Gustav Forsling, and Brian Gibbons to bolster the lines, and the team has a plethora of talent to bring into the NHL with the Charlotte Checkers claiming the Calder Cup last season.
 Last season, the team rode their momentum to the Conference Finals after qualifying through a wild card place.
-This season, if the young team continues to build, they could claim a place in the divisional places.
+As noted by NHL betting tips experts Ghost Insights, if the young team continues to build, they could claim a place in the divisional places.
 After all, they were only one point off of the fading Pittsburgh Penguins last season.

 Here comes NASCAR!